ihhub/penguinV/API_description.md

 	);
 	```
 	**Description:**
 	&nbsp;&nbsp;&nbsp;&nbsp;Performs gamma correction on image and puts result into second image of the same size.
-Gamma correction works by formula: output = A * (input ^ gamma), where A - multiplication, gamma - power base.
+Gamma correction works by formula: output = A * ((input / 255) ^ gamma) * 255, where A - multiplication, gamma - power base.
 Both values must be greater than 0.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;in - input image